d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert-dataset.md

 we use a smaller corpus WikiText-2 :cite:`Merity.Xiong.Bradbury.ea.2016`.

-Comparing with the PTB dataset used for pretraining word2vec in :numref:`sec_word2vec_data`, WikiText-2 i) retains the original punctuation, making it suitable for next sentence prediction; ii) retrains the original case and numbers; iii) is over twice larger.
+Comparing with the PTB dataset used for pretraining word2vec in :numref:`sec_word2vec_data`, WikiText-2 i) retains the original punctuation, making it suitable for next sentence prediction; ii) retains the original case and numbers; iii) is over twice larger.

 ```{.python .input  n=1}
 import collections